 How to change surnames

 There are so many reasons why people change surnames.
 Marriage is by far the number one reason, accounting for around 70% of all surname changes.
 Women reverting to their birth name account for 20% of people changing names.
 These women may be divorced, separated or just want to use their prior name – no reason is necessary.
-Legal name change, although most interesting, only account for 10%.
+More recently we're seeing a growth in male partners also change their name on marriage or revert back to their former name.
+Legal name change, although most interesting, only account for about 10% of name changes.

 The reason why you are changing names will dictate the type of documentary evidence you need for your new name.
 If married and taking your spouse’s surname in place of your own (or in addition to your own, with a hyphen or space separating names), you only need your marriage certificate.

 If you’re reverting to your maiden name after divorce, then you can use your divorce certificate providing it lists both your married name and birth name.
 You don’t have to be divorced to change surnames.
 You may be separated, or just want to use your prior name.
 All you need to do is show government issued documents that list both your names and prove the link.
 Vital Statistics documents are preferred.
-This may be your birth and marriage certificates, or just your marriage certificate.
+This is typically your birth and marriage certificates, or divorce and marriage certificates.

 If you’re legally changing names the process is a little more involved.
 You need to file an application with Vital Statistics in the province where you were born or where you currently reside.
-You may need to prove your residency too, by way of utility bills, property title or lease agreement.
-Complete a form, pay the fee and show identification documents.
+You may need to prove your residency too: typically showing a utility bill, bank statement, property title or lease agreement.
+Complete the form, pay the fee and show the necesary identification documents.
 Some provinces may also have fingerprint checks for a small additional fee.
 Once it all checks out you are issued with a legal name change certificate, or if you were born in that province, an amended birth certificate.

 The most cost effective way to start changing surnames is to make a list of all the places where you need to have your name change recorded.
 Call each one and ask what procedure to follow.
 You’ll need a fair bit of time if you have a number of companies as you can expect to be left on hold for a while.